Debbane Palace: History of the palace

 Dar Ali Agha al-Hammud was built in 1721 by Ali Agha al-Hammud in the eastern part of Sidon's medina.
-A wall inscription above the door to the qa'a (guestroom) dating to 1730–1731 (1143 AH) asserts that Ali al-Hammud was the patron of the house.
+He repurposed a guard tower he commanded, his namesake Burj ʿAli (برج علي) that stood close to Sidon's Bab Beirut (Beirut gate), transforming it into the core of his private residence.
+He expanded the structure, integrating the original tower into a larger domestic complex.
+A wall inscription above the door to the qaʿa (guestroom) dating to 1730–1731 (1143 AH) asserts that Ali al-Hammud was the patron of the house.
 In the late 1730s, Ahmad al-Hammud inherited the public functions of his father Ali.
 Ahmad ran into many lawsuits and financial problems in addition to his uneasy relations with the Ottoman governor of Sidon.
 He was accused of selling waqf properties to the French.
 In 1739, he was appointed mutassallim (deputy governor) of Sidon but eventually lost his political influence and source of wealth with the rise to power of the local Acre-based chief and tax farmer Zahir al-Umar.
 With Ahmad's demise, the Hammuds' urban development activity ceased.
 After the Hammuds' loss of influence the family mansion was transformed into the seat of an Ottoman governmental office.
 In 1871 city archives the mansion is described as a saray (government headquarters) and in 1901 as the Dar al-Hukuma al-Qadima (Old Government Headquarters), indicating that it was used at the time as a local Ottoman administrative building.In 1856, the Sacy family acquired the haremlik (harem quarters) at the eastern end of the mansion as their private palace.
 The western part of the mansion, including the selamlik (Ottoman reception hall), was bought in 1859 by Asin Khlat, the wife of Youssef Debbane, a rich sericulturist and silk trader.
 The Dar was thenceforth known as Qasr Debbane or Debbane Palace; it became the private residence of the Debbane family since 1859 until the early years of the Lebanese Civil War in 1976.
 During the war, Sidon was shelled, and then-owner Mary Audi-Debbane moved to Beirut, leaving the palace unattended.
 The palace was squatted by hundreds of Palestinian refugees, who fled the conflict in the city of Tyre in February 1978; the palace was further damaged and ransacked by militiamen who squatted there in 1983.
 The qasr was listed as a historical monument by the Lebanon's Ministry of Culture in 1968.
 In 1999 Georges, François, Jean Debbane, and Marie Debbane-Naggear renounced their rights of ownership as heirs to the Debbané Foundation.
 The Debbané Foundation is a Melkite religious waqf, managed by a committee representing the Debbane family, the director general of Antiquities of Lebanon, the mayor of the city, and the Greek-Catholic bishop of Saida.
 The palace was restored by the Debbané Foundation in 2000 at an approximate cost of $2.5 million.
 The palace was opened as a private museum during the UNESCO 2001 seminar in Saïda.